New York Republican State Committee: U.S. Senate

-Both of New York's U.S. Senate seats have been held by Democrats since 1998.
+Both of New York's U.S. Senate seats have been held by Democrats since 1999.
 Al D'Amato was the last Republican to represent New York in the U.S. Senate.
 First elected in 1980, D'Amato lost his bid for a fourth term in 1998 to Chuck Schumer who has held the seat since.

 U.S. House of Representatives

-Out of the 26 seats New York is apportioned in the U.S. House of Representatives, eleven are held by Republicans:
+Out of the 26 seats New York is apportioned in the U.S. House of Representatives, seven are held by Republicans: